Agência Pará

 Positive evaluation

 State Deputy Iran Lima, government leader in Alepa, highlighted that revenue is within expectations for the period.
-"The revenue forecast was met, with 31% of the total projected in the 2025 budget already realized in the first quadrimester.
+"The revenue forecast was met, with 31% of the total projected in the 2025 budget already realized in the first four-month period.
 Historically, this is the period of lowest revenue in the year, so reaching this percentage is already very positive," he assessed.

 With information from Ana Marcia Pantoja (Sefa)